Appetizers : 14-23$

 “The neighbourhood makes me think of Brooklyn.
 It has become a lively area.
 It is next to the Atwater Market, the canal, and is full of bars, restaurants and traffic.
 The rents are still low, there’s lots of chaos and I like that.”

 Since opening, Joe Beef has evolved in its uniqueness: there is a jumble of antiques and eccentric objects that fill the space.
-David and Fred are behind the decor: “We wanted something simple that slightly resembled a chalet where you would feel comfortable”.
+David and Fred are the brains behind the decor: “We wanted something simple that slightly resembled a chalet where you would feel comfortable”.
 They succeeded.
 The restaurant offers seating for around 50 people in a warm and festive setting.
 There is an abundance of wood and the walls are covered in large pieces of slate and artwork, some by the celebrated painter Peter Hoffer.
 All in all, Joe Beef is intimate, comfortable and welcoming.

 The wine list is put together by well-respected sommelier Vanya Filipovic and focuses on classic French wines from some of the great vineyards but also offers some great natural wines from lesser-known vineyards.